bptlab/Context-Aware-Change-Detection/README.md

 |:--:|
 | *Tab.
 4 Directly-Precedes ratios for activities in MIMIC* |

+Tab.
+5 and Tab.
+6 show the repetition scores, which are the average scores of the rows in the matrices.

 ![alt text](https://github.com/bptlab/Context-Aware-Change-Pattern-Detection/blob/main/Evaluation/rep_score_MIMIC.PNG?raw=true)|![alt text](https://github.com/bptlab/Context-Aware-Change-Pattern-Detection/blob/main/Evaluation/rep_score_Sepsis.PNG?raw=true)
 :-------------------------:|:-------------------------:
  *Tab.
 5 Repetition scores for all activities in MIMIC* | *Tab.
 6 Repetition scores for all activities in Sepsis*